Well maybe they do, but if you care too much what other people think of you, it's time to consider a new focus.

-This one is for anyone who is worried during this pandemic.
+This one is for anyone who is worried by the pandemic - or anything else.

 One research team has developed a three-point strategy for developing resilience and their ' 3Cs of Hardiness' have been well tested.